Personalized Abstractive Summarization by Tri-agent Generation Pipeline: Editor-steered Instructor

 \section{Editor-steered Instructor}

-As introduced above, the central objective of the proposed instructor is to produce precise and actionable instructions that can guide a large language model in correcting the original summary to align more closely with the user's requirements.
+As introduced above, the central objective of the proposed instructor is to produce precise and actionable instructions that can guide a large language model in correcting the original summary to align more closely with the user's preference.
 To achieve this, we employ a two-phase training process that is designed to enable the instructor to work synergistically with large language models.

-Specifically, given the document $D$, an initial summary is generated using a generator (such as summarization models or any large language models), denoted as $S_{\text{init}}$.
-The objective of the instructor is to take $D$ and $S_{\text{init}}$ as inputs and generate a set of instructions $I = \{i_1, i_2, ..., i_k\}$, aiming to guide the editor model in generating edited summaries that are more closely aligned with the user's requirements.
+Specifically, given the document $D$, an initial summary, denoted as $S_{\text{init}}$, is generated using a generator (either a summarization model or a large language model).
+The objective of the instructor is to take $D$ and $S_{\text{init}}$ as inputs and generate a set of instructions $I = \{i_1, i_2, ..., i_k\}$, aiming to guide the editor model in generating an edited summary that is more closely aligned with the user's preference.
 Finally, the editor takes $D$, $S_{\text{init}}$, and $I$ as input and generates a revised summary $S_{\text{edit}}$ according to the given instructions.